1. What exactly are "The Arts?"

 When we talk about "The Arts," we are referring to programs in the visual arts (e.g. painting, ceramics, photography, film) and in the performing arts (e.g. music, drama, dance).

 2. Can students take arts courses in ninth grade?

 All ninth graders enroll in a semester-long course called Introduction to Fine Arts (IFA).
-Students have the chance to explore four different areas: studio art, photography, music, ceramics, filmmaking, drama, and technical theatre.
+Students have the chance to explore four different areas: studio art, photography, music, ceramics, filmmaking, drama, and technical theater.